leanprover/theorem_proving_in_lean4/type_classes.md

 Note also that `class` in Lean is not exactly the same as it is in object oriented languages like Java, Python, C#, where a class defines a new type.
-A `class` in Lean is more abstract, perhaps a bit like a generic type with type parameters.
-The member "add" is not really a "method" it is just a member named "add" that just has to have a function type `a -> a -> a`.
-These functions do not have any implementation in a type class, only the signature.
-The implementation is defined in the `instance`.
+A `class` in Lean is more abstract, a bit more like a Rust Trait.
+The member "add" is not really a "method" it is just a member named "add" that just happens to have a function type `a -> a -> a`.
+You cannot implement functions in a type class, only in an `instance` of the type class.

 ```lean
 # namespace Ex